MEGA65/mega65-user-guide/style-guide.md

     use `\specialkey`, for the MEGA key use `\megasymbolkey`. `RESTORE` needs to be `\widekey{RESTORE}`.

 * When pointing out on-screen text, the `screentext` tag should be used.
 Example: `\screentext{HELLO WORLD}`.
   Note that upper case letters were used, as that's what the MEGA65 uses by default.
+If the font on the screenshot is using the traditional C64 style font, use `screentextwide` instead.

 * When quoting keywords, tokens, or any other values whilst documenting BASIC, use plain double quotes (").
 However, when quoting elsewhere (for example, "homebrew") please use ``homebrew'' syntax instead.